How to get internet access even when a storm knocks out power (and Wi-Fi) at home

 The carrier’s Go5G Next and Go 5G Plus plans include 50GB of high-speed mobile hot spot data.
 The Go5G plan includes 15GB of high-speed hot spot data, and after reaching that threshold, the customer gets unlimited data at reduced speeds.
 Customers with the Essentials plan get unlimited 3G hot spot data, with the option to add high-speed hot spot data.

-Depending on the plan, customers will get either unlimited premium data or a certain amount included, after which time the customer may experience slower speeds.
+Depending on the plan, customers will get either unlimited premium data or a certain amount included, after which time the may experience slower speeds.

 T-Mobile customers may also choose to purchase a rechargeable hot spot device that can connect multiple devices, such as phones, laptops and tablets, to the internet.